CloudLabsAI-Azure/CAF-Secure-Methodology/05-network-management-and-monitoring-revisited-flow-logs-and-traffic-analytics.md

    ![](images/a28.png)

-1. Navigate back on **Remote Desktop Connection**, click on **Connect** and you will see that you are able to connect to the VM.
+1. Navigate back to **Remote Desktop Connection**, click on **Connect**, and you will see that you are able to connect to the VM.

 1. Now, enter the JUMPVM **username**, and **password** provided below and then click on the **OK** button.

     - **Username**: **<inject key="JumpVM Admin Username" />**

     - **Password**: **<inject key="JumpVM Admin Password" />**

         ![](images/a30.png)

-1. Next, click on the **Yes** button to accept the certificate and add in trusted certificates.
+1. Next, click on the **Yes** button to accept the certificate and add to trusted certificates.

    ![](images/a31.png)